kryoz-ddp/homelab/readme.md

 # Welcome to my homelab

-This is my first repo and is meant to providfe an overview of  my homelab set up, its applications and guidance in case you want to replicate it yourself.
+This is my first repo and is meant to provide an overview of  my homelab set up, its applications and guidance in case you want to replicate it yourself.

 <ins>*Disclamer:*</ins> *I am not an IT professional nor am I responsible for maintaining or developing the applications I am using.
 Be responsible and do some reading and research before you complaint about things not working.*